WERA-LP: History

+Arlington Independent Media financial crisis and silence

 Until 2018, AIM's agreement with the county called for it to receive one percent of revenue from taxes charged on cable subscriptions to fund operating expenses, eligibility to apply for public, educational, and government access (PEG) funds for capital expenses (also derived from a portion of cable-subscription taxes), and a studio in Clarendon provided for free by Comcast.
 It also received support grants directly from the county government.
-That year, a renegotiated franchise agreement with Comcast removed the dedicated funding from tax revenue, and additionally required AIM to begin paying rent for its studio.
-Community protests led to the county government reversing proposed cuts to its support and providing a small secondary studio space for audio production.
-These funding cuts, as well as the need for AIM to compete with Arlington County Public Schools and the municipal cable channel and fiber-optic network for one pool of PEG funds, combined with dwindling cable subscriptions reducing that pool, has led to the nonprofit has since consistently running an operational deficit.
+In 2016, the County renegotiated the franchise agreement with Comcast, removing the dedicated funding, and additionally required AIM to begin paying rent for its studio.
+Community protests led to the county government reversing proposed cuts to its support.
+These funding cuts, combined with dwindling cable subscriptions reducing the pool of PEG funds – which is shared with the county's own cable channel and fiber-optic network – led to the nonprofit consistently running an operational deficit.

 In December 2023, WERA-LP began playing a loop of lofi hip-hop music because its studio-transmitter link failed.
-The station began efforts to move to the county-owned building housing its transmitter in Court House, but was once again held up by dependence on financial support from the county.
+The station began efforts to move the studio to its county-owned transmitter site in Court House, but was once again held up by dependence on financial support from the county.
 In March 2024, a group of AIM members, including former board members, wrote an open letter accusing the current board and CEO Whytni Kernodle of gross financial mismanagement, as well as improperly spending public funds on payroll and office space.
-Arlington County began an audit of its finances.
-With its access to county funds cut off, AIM was essentially forced to suspend operations and laid off its entire paid staff.
+Arlington County began an audit of AIM's finances and accounting procedures and froze its access to any public funding.
+AIM was essentially forced to suspend operations and laid off its entire paid staff.
 Kernodle resigned as CEO but denied any misconduct in an interview with the Washington City Paper.

 WERA-LP's signal and stream were concurrently shut off at 3:30 p.m. on March 22, 2024.
-However, its request for special temporary authority from the Federal Communications Commission (FCC) to go silent was backdated to March 20; the station thus had until March 21, 2025 at 12:01 a.m. to resume broadcasting, or its license will be forfeited pursuant to the Telecommunications Act of 1996.